stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

-programming, this principle is sometimes called [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection), and a lot of fuss is being made about it, and whole libraries and frameworks have been built around.
+programming, this principle is sometimes called [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection), and a lot of fuss is being made about it, and whole libraries and frameworks have been built around it.

-In Idris, we can be incredibly relaxed about all of this: Need access to some configuration data for your application?
-Pass it as an additional (auto-implicit?) argument to your functions.
+In functional programming, we can be perfectly relaxed about all of this:
+Need access to some configuration data for your application?
+Pass it as an additional argument to your functions.
 Want to use some local mutable state?
-Pass the corresponding `IORef` as an additional (auto-implicit?) argument to your functions.
+Pass the corresponding `IORef` as an additional argument to your functions.
 This is both highly efficient and incredibly simple.
-The only drawback it has is, that it can blow up our function signatures.
-There even is a monad for abstracting over this concept, called the `Reader` monad.
+The only drawback it has: It can blow up our function signatures.
+There is even a monad for abstracting over this concept, called the `Reader` monad.
 It can be found in module `Control.Monad.Reader`, in the base library.

 In Idris, however, there is even a simpler approach:
 We can use proof search with auto implicit arguments for dependency injection.
 Here's some example code: